nunomaduro/laravel-console-dusk/README.md

 ## About Laravel Console Dusk

-Laravel Console Dusk was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and allows the usage of [Laravel Dusk](https://github.com/laravel/dusk) in Laravel/Laravel Zero artisan commands..
+Laravel Console Dusk was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and allows the usage of [Laravel Dusk](https://github.com/laravel/dusk) in Laravel/Laravel Zero artisan commands.

 ## Installation